-Despite accounting for only 4.63% of our transported volume, airfreight contributes to a staggering 81% of our transport-related emissions.
+The chart above vividly illustrates the disproportionate impact of airfreight on our transport emissions.
+Despite accounting for only 4.63% of our transported volume, airfreight contributes to a staggering 81% of our transportrelated emissions.
+This stark contrast underscores the critical need for optimizing and exploring alternative modes of transport to achieve our sustainability goals.